Ultra-precision quantum sensing and measurement based on nonlinear hybrid optomechanical systems containing ultracold atoms or atomic Bose-Einstein condensate: Coherent quantum noise cancellation (CQNC): destructive quantum noise interference

 To see the effects of mismatches, we have restricted our analysis to the parameter regime corresponding to the optimal case under perfect CQNC conditions, i.e., the resonant case $\Delta_c=0$, with an optimized pure squeezing, $\phi= \phi_{\rm opt}(0) = 0$ and $|M|=\sqrt{N(N+1)}$.
 We have also fixed the squeezing value, $N= 10$, and considered again the parameter values of the previous subsection, but now considering the possibility of nonzero mismatch of the couplings and/or of the decay rates.
 The calculations show \cite{aliNJP} that CQNC is more sensitive to the coupling mismatch than to the decay rate mismatch.
 In fact, the spectrum is appreciably modified already when $(G-g)/g = 10^{-5}$, and force noise increases significantly and in a broadband around resonance already when $(G-g)/g = 10^{-3}$.
 This modification is quite independent from the value of the decay rate mismatch, $(\Gamma-\gamma_m)/\gamma_m$, whose effect moreover is always concentrated in a narrow band around resonance and for larger values, $(\Gamma-\gamma_m)/\gamma_m = 0.5$.
 There is a weak dependence upon the sign of the two mismatches, which however is typically very small and can be negligible.

-At large power, proportional to $ g^2 $, force noise spectrum increases due to the uncancelled residual BA noise, and the increase at large power is larger for larger mismatch parameters.
+At large power, proportional to $ g^2 $, the force noise spectrum increases due to the uncancelled residual backaction noise, and the increase at large power is larger for larger mismatch parameters.
 At mechanical resonance, $ \omega=\omega_m $, both coupling and decay rate mismatches have an effect such that increase of force noise is larger when both mismatches are nonzero and opposite due to the effect of the negative mass yielding susceptibilities with opposite signs.
 Note that the effect of decay rate mismatch is instead hardly appreciable out of resonance, and noise increase is caused by the mismatch between the two couplings, regardless the value of the decay rate mismatch.
-The analysis allows us to conclude that CQNC is robust with respect to mismatch of the decay rates, up to $10\%$ mismatch, and especially off-resonance, where the advantage of BA cancellation is more relevant.
+The analysis allows us to conclude that CQNC is robust with respect to mismatch of the decay rates, up to $10\%$ mismatch, and especially off-resonance, where the advantage of backaction cancellation is more relevant.
 On the contrary, CQNC is very sensitive to the mismatch between the atomic and mechanical couplings with the cavity mode, which have to be controlled at $0.1 \%$ level or better.
-This means that in order to suppress BA noise, the intensity of the cavity and atomic driving have to be carefully controlled in order to adjust the two couplings.
+This means that in order to suppress backaction noise, the intensity of the cavity and atomic driving have to be carefully controlled in order to adjust the two couplings.

-Finally, it worths to mention that the scheme proposed in this section has been experimentally realized without squeezed light injection in a membrane-in-the-middle optomechanical cavity whose optical mode has been coupled to the collective spin mode of an atomic ensemble of Cs atoms which is at a 1-meter distance of the cavity \cite{cQNCNatureexp}.
+Finally, it is worth reminding that the scheme proposed in this section has been experimentally realized without squeezed light injection in a membrane-in-the-middle optomechanical cavity whose optical mode has been coupled to the collective spin mode of an atomic ensemble of Cs atoms which is at a 1-meter distance of the cavity \cite{cQNCNatureexp}.
 Moreover, this experimental system has been recently exploited for distant entanglement generation between the MO and atomic spin \cite{polzikDistantEntanglementOMS2020}.